 These are all modern age maladies.
-Increasing number of people are becoming victims to these illnesses.
+An increasing number of people are becoming victims of these illnesses.
 As we are getting more disconnected from our own ‘self’ and fail to exist peacefully with our own thoughts, boredom and loneliness arise in our lives.
 We are now living in a world where loneliness is a serious public health issue.
 It’s a product of modern culture.

 As we all know, there has been a sharp fall in family togetherness, with children spending far less time with their parents and much less face-to-face interaction.
 Much of this loss may be attributed to the increased popularity of social media, such as Facebook, WhatsApp, Instagram, and other remote means of communication.

 While appearing to be tightly connected on social media, many people actually feel disconnected from others.
 For them, TV and their dog and cats are the main sources of company and entertainment.
 When the pet dies, the problem of loneliness is further aggravated.
 Odd as it may seem, the lonely often do not feel like talking to anybody, but it’s true.

 Loneliness is emerging as one of the most challenging public health problems.
 Accompanying the empty feeling of loneliness are acute sadness and depression, along with irritability and self-centredness.
 People experiencing loneliness are more likely to suffer from sleep problems.

 According to one study, loneliness may raise the risk of heart attack by more than 40.
 Another study conducted in 2010 by Brigham Young University found that loneliness shortens a person’s lifespan by 15 years, about the same impacts as being obese or smoking 15 cigarettes a day.